tdgrant1/denss/README.md

                         molecules. (default SLOW)
 ```
 By default DENSS runs in SLOW mode, which is generally suitable for the vast
 majority of particles, including those with complex shapes.
-You can override all
-the default parameters set by the SLOW mode by explicitly setting any of the options.
+You can override all the default parameters set by the SLOW mode by explicitly setting any of the options.

-Additional advanced options are can be seen by typing `denss.py -h`.
+Additional advanced options can be seen by typing `denss.py -h`.

 ## Results
 As the program runs, the current status will be printed to the screen like so: